Demystifying Therapy · · 19 min read

 Troubleshoot Common Challenges in Using DBT for Anxiety

 Social Anxiety in Interpersonal Skills: If assertiveness feels daunting, have you considered practicing in low-stakes environments, such as with friends or family?
 Role-playing scenarios can help build your confidence and prepare you for more challenging interactions.
 Mental health professionals emphasize that gradual exposure to these situations can significantly enhance your comfort level and effectiveness in social settings.
-Many individuals find that practicing assertiveness in familiar settings helps ease anxiety in more stressful situations.
+Many individuals find that practicing in familiar settings helps ease anxiety in more stressful situations.

 This flowchart outlines common challenges encountered when using DBT for anxiety, along with practical strategies to address each one.
 Follow the arrows from each challenge to find helpful solutions that can enhance your emotional resilience.